knifemaster/toguz_korgool/README.md

 # toguz_korgool
-toguz korgool is board game where two players participate, like chess, This project will consist of a server part and a client part.
+toguz korgool is board game,
+This project will consist of a server part and a client part.